DiscreteTom/stickdeck-rs/README.md

    2. For trackpad and gyro, use `Left/Right Stick (as Absolute Mouse)`.
 7. Run `stickdeck` again, click `Start Server`, now you should see the input when you press buttons or move joysticks on SteamDeck.

-Now the setup is done, proceed to the client side.
+Now the setup is done, you can proceed to the client side.

-> Next time you want to use Stickdeck, you only need to run `stickdeck` and click `Start Server`.
+Next time you want to use Stickdeck, you only need to run `stickdeck` and click `Start Server`.

 ### Client Side (PC)